Rusdi Ramli

 Rusdi Ramli (Jawi: رشدي راملي; born 16 June 1970) is a Malaysian actor and director who won the 20th Malaysia Film Festival for Best Actor at the University of Science Malaysia.
 He is a son of the veteran Malaysian actress, Norlia Ghani.
 Rusdi is born in Ulu Kelang and has starred in many Malaysian television and movie dramas.
 He was named after P. Ramlee's 1970 film, Dr. Rushdi.
-His late father was Ramli Ismail, popularly known as Ramli Kechik, starred in Do Re Mi (1966), where he accompanied Maon (starring Mahmud Jun) to the Youth Party while in the 1972 film Laksamana Do Re Mi, Ramli played the role of Prime Minister of Pasir Berdegung Nation in the same film.
+His father was Ramli Ismail, popularly known as Ramli Kechik.